 And if you are lucky your mom and dad let you leave your shoe at the fireplace before going to bed.
 You leave a carrot, some water and hay for Amerigo next to it and you put a wish list and a drawing for Sinterklaas in your shoe.
 You sing a song and hope for the best.

-But I’m not here to discuss rasicm with you.
-I’m here to give you this recipe for these delicious tiny cookies.
-Well actually they are called ‘kruidnoten’ but at home we would always call them ‘pepernoten’ so I’m keep using that name here ;-)*
+Chocolate letters are my favorite, but what’s a chocolate letter without pepernoten?
+Well actually they are called ‘kruidnoten’ but at home we would always call them ‘pepernoten’ so I’m still using that name here ;-)*

 They are so so so delicious!
 They’re bite-sized what makes them a perfect afternoon snack.
 I’ve already given them out to my American friends and they liked them!